albert-zero/eezz_next/README.md

 EEZZ provides your application with a fast, easy to use and lightweight user interface.
 - It is bidirectional
 - It is platform independent
-- It separates user interface from application development
+- It is open source

 The huge features list includes
 - Tree, Grid and Input-Form Views